Thumbkin/MissingTradeSkillsList_TBC/README.md

 ### Latest version (v2.5.06)

-* All professions except Jewelcrafting have all the skills & items added
+* All professions except Jewelcrafting have all the correct skills, items and quests added
 * Fixed data:
   * Set the correct data for each NPC
   * All items have the correct phase now, if they drop in specific zone(s), those zone(s) are added
   * Removed unused NPCs
+  * Removed unused or duplicate skills/items

 ### Support